genesiscommunitysuccess/docs/docs/00_fuse/02_quick-start/02_create_project.md

 # Create Project

-To help give a helping hand in getting started with building applications, our [GenX CLI](/flow/introduction/prerequisites/#genx-cli) tool will create seed projects.
+To expedite and simplify getting started with building applications, our [GenX CLI](/fuse/introduction/prerequisites/#genx-cli) tool will create seed projects.

-> A seed project is a productive starting point for any application using Flow.
+> A seed project is a productive starting point for any application using Fuse.
 >
 > It will create an initial file structure and install any necessary dependencies, allowing us to focus on the important bits.
 :::important
-> Install the [GenX CLI](/flow/introduction/prerequisites/#genx-cli) before proceeding with the following steps.
+> Install the [GenX CLI](/fuse/introduction/prerequisites/#genx-cli) before proceeding with the following steps.
 :::

 ### Expected Result